 We’ve tried all sorts of cool ingredients over the years (see also: the Romanesco Cauliflower pictured below from Blue Apron recently) thanks to meal delivery kits, and it’s nice to keep us from getting in the same boring routine of usual staples every week.

 Bottom line: I highly recommend giving a meal kit delivery service a shot if you haven’t yet, and here is my review of the main 3 services we have tried.

 I originally published this post back in 2017, but I have kept it updated over the years as the services have changed and evolved.
-The most recent update to this post was made in fall 2022.
+The most recent update to this post was made in December 2022.